husseinalygit/transaction-parser/readme.md

 ```

 # Running ollama on Docker with CPU only
-To run the application only with cpu uncomment the following secion in the docker compose
+To run the application only with cpu comment the following secion in the docker compose
 ```docker compose
   ollama:
     image: ollama/ollama:latest